deis/example-nodejs-express/README.md

 * Make sure the *Repository URL* and *Repository Revision* are correct for your application
 * If your app is in a private GitHub repository, click **Create Deploy Key** to have OpDemand install a secure deploy key using the GitHub API

-Once you've reviewed and modified the required configuration, press **Save & Continue** to save the configuration and initiate your first deploy.
+Once you've reviewed and modified the required configuration, press **Save & Continue** to initiate your first deploy.

 ### Wait until Active